Air Source Heat Pumps

 How much will it save me?

-A well installed heat pump should run at a Seasonal Coefficient of Performance (SCOP) of 3:1 on average throughout the year.
+A well installed heat pump should run at a Seasonal Coefficient of Performance (SCOP) of around 3:1 to 4.5:1 on average throughout the year, depending on the flow temperature of the system between 35degC and 55degC.
 This means that for every 1kWh of electricity needed to run the compressor 3kWh of heat will be generated by the heat pump.
-At an electricity cost of 12p/kWh therefore a heat pump will cost around 4p/kWh to run.
-Mains gas currently costs 4.8p/kWh and Oil/LPG is around 7.5-8p/kWh.
-On top of this saving, the Renewable Heat Incentive (RHI) tariff is available for domestic and commercial properties.
+At an electricity cost of 28p/kWh (as per the April 2022 Ofgem Price Cap) therefore a heat pump will cost around 7-9p/kWh to run.